NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

 ![Question: Place a cross against. the items for which a claim is being made:
 Options:
-"Loss of equipment", "Equipment replaced", "Equipment repairs", "Hire of equipment".
+“Loss of equipment”, “Equipment replaced”, “Equipment repairs”, “Hire of equipment”.
 A check is in the middle of the page, there are no boxes.]({{ page.url }}6.jpg)

 <figcaption>